imagesbyjohnyoung/Geo-Python-2024-Exercise-1/README.md

 # Exercise 1: Cooking up some Python

-In the “Taste of Python” lesson this week we have learned a few basic things in Python.
+In the "Taste of Python" lesson this week we have learned a few basic things in Python.
 Now you get your chance to demonstrate your skills.

-This exercise is inspired by [Finland being ranked the world's happiest country for the 6th year in a row](https://yle.fi/a/74-20023112).
+This exercise is inspired by [Finland being ranked the world's happiest country for the 7th (!) year in a row](https://edition.cnn.com/travel/worlds-happiest-countries-2024-wellness/index.html) (you can [explore the ranking data](https://public.tableau.com/views/2024Draft/Figure2_1?:language=en-US&:embed=y&:sid=&:redirect=auth&:embed_code_version=3&:loadOrderID=0&:display_count=y&:origin=viz_share_link) if you like).
 As the instructors of the Geo-Python course, we think we've found a better way to assess the individual happiness of people in Finland (particularly those taking this course!), and we're going to test our idea with you.
 In *five easy steps (or problems)* we'll be able to reveal your happiness based on two of life's most important happiness factors: Ice cream and sleep!

 ## Problem 0 - Filling out the pre-course survey

-Before you get started with the exercise, we ask that you **please fill out the Geo-Python/AutoGIS pre-course survey at https://elomake.helsinki.fi/lomakkeet/125237/lomake.html**.
+Before you get started with the exercise, we ask that you **please fill out the Geo-Python/AutoGIS pre-course survey at https://elomake.helsinki.fi/lomakkeet/131060/lomake.html**.
 Your responses will help shape how we teach this autumn!

 ## Problem 1 - Creating your own Jupyter notebook